AvnetDev/test-doc/docs/source/example_start_page.rst

     The following 1.1.1 section will render smaller text in VS code but same size text in readthedocs.io Section 1.1.1
 ~~~~~~~~~~~~~
-Yada yada yada - This would be a paragraph
+Yada yada yada YADA - This would be a paragraph

 Inline code (Matlab) example: